feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * **Supportable:** fully grounded in verified facts
 * **Takes a clear stance:** the script has a position supported by the evidence.
 Do not give intellectual credibility to positions the evidence does not support.
 * **Connects the viewer's own experience to the argument:** the best angle is one where the viewer has been living inside the evidence without knowing it
-* **Has a universal extension:** the argument should connect to something bigger than the specific subject — a pattern that applies beyond this one story
+* **Has a universal extension:** the argument should connect to something bigger than the specific subject

 Name the angle in one sentence.
 Briefly explain why it is better than the two most obvious alternatives.
-Identify the universal pattern the angle reveals — the thing that makes this story matter to someone who has never played the game or followed the specific story.
+Identify the universal pattern the angle reveals — the thing that makes this story matter to someone with no connection to the specific subject.

 ---